-- "aerodrome operator" means the person contracted by the Government of St Helena to manage and operate the aerodrome; - "aerodrome security officer" means the Designated Accountable Manager appointed by the aerodrome operator and persons appointed by the Designated Accountable Manager from time to time, and every customs officer and police officer;

-"ASSI" means Air Safety Support International Ltd, as defined in the Order;
+- "aerodrome operator" means the person contracted by the Government of St Helena to manage and operate the aerodrome; - "aerodrome security officer" means the Designated Accountable Manager appointed by the aerodrome operator and persons appointed by the Designated Accountable Manager from time to time, and every customs officer and police officer; - "Air Navigation Order" means The Air Navigation (Overseas Territories) Order 2013 (S.I.
+2013 No. 2870)(UK); - "authority" means any court, agency, inspectorate, minister, official or public or statutory person with relevant jurisdiction; - "Chicago Convention" means the International Convention on Civil Aviation which was signed on the 7th day of December 1944 on behalf of the United Kingdom at the